lakshay2395/clojure-snippets/consistent-hashing/README.md

 # consistent-hashing

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library implementing weight supported consistent hashing.
+This can create a setup for upto 90 servers.
+(I think that's enough :P)
 ## Usage

 FIXME